Burden-Curse/Platform_Computing/Assignment_2_User_Interactions/A2_Readme.md

 - [X] Saves metrics into csv file (1 pt)
 - [ ] Monitors at least 4 metrics (1 pt)
 - [ ] DESCRIBE ANY OTHER FEATURES HERE.

-- [ ] My metric_tracker.py is full of all my failed attempts

 ## Screenshot and/or Video Walkthrough